Lab Members

 Ellen Wittler

-Ellen is a second-year graduate student in the clinical psychology program.
+Ellen is a fourth-year graduate student in the clinical psychology program.

 Roscoe Garner

-Roscoe is a first-year graduate student in the clinical psychology program.
-His primary research interests focus on the use of technology-based interventions for suicide risk among adults.
+Roscoe is a third-year graduate student in the clinical psychology program.
+His primary research interests focus on the use of technology-based interventions for suicide risk among adults, specifically mechanisms of change within these interventions.
 Additionally, he is interested in investigating why certain individuals experience suicidal ideation, while others go on to ultimately attempt suicide.

 Research Coordinators